 No, the Internal Examination is not recommended until 6 weeks post birth.
 Prior to this, the tissues are still in a delicate healing phase.
 However, if you are having symptoms and concerns prior to 6 weeks post natal, your physiotherapist can still perform many other tests and assessments to help you gain confidence on the path to recovery.

 Yes.
-The pelvic floor is not only under strain as a result of delivery.
-The increase weight of the baby during pregnancy also puts an extra pressure on the pelvic floor and can lead to the same issues of incontinence and prolapse as for vaginal delivery.
+The pelvic floor is not only under strain as a result of delivery, the increase weight of the baby during pregnancy also puts an extra pressure on the pelvic floor and can lead to the same issues of incontinence and prolapse as with vaginal delivery.